justinl-y/spot-share/README.md

 - MongoDB
 - Material UI
 - CSS
-- Production Tools: ES Lint, Babel, NPM / Yarn, Git
+- Production Tools: ES Lint, Babel, npm / yarn, Git

 ## Personal Learnings
 JLY - Development of the user interface allowed me to develop a deeper understanding of React as a presentational layer and Redux for managing UI state.